No item(s) available in cart.

 Calibration of your measuring instruments has two objectives: it checks the accuracy of the instrument and it determines the traceability of the measurement.
 In practice, calibration also includes repair of the device if it is out of calibration.
 A report is provided by the calibration expert, which shows the error in measurements with the measuring device before and after the calibration.

 To explain how calibration is performed we can use an external micrometer as an example.
-Here, accuracy of the scale is the main parameter for calibration.
+Here, the accuracy of the scale is the main parameter for calibration.
 In addition, these instruments are also calibrated for zero error in the fully closed position and flatness and parallelism of the measuring surfaces.
-For the calibration of the scale, a calibrated slip gauge is used.
-A calibrated optical flat is used to check the flatness and parallelism.
+A calibrated slip gauge is used to calibrate the scale, a calibrated optical flat is used to check the flatness and parallelism.

 10.2.
 Why calibration is important?

 The accuracy of all measuring devices degrades over time.
 This is typically caused by normal wear and tear.
-However, changes in accuracy can also be caused by electric or mechanical shock or a hazardous manufacturing environment (e.x., oils, metal chips etc.).
-Depending on the type of instrument and the environment in which it is being used, it may degrade very quickly or over a long period of time.
+However, changes in accuracy can also be caused by electric or mechanical shock or a hazardous manufacturing environment (e.x., oils, metal chips, etc.).
+Depending on the type of instrument and the environment in which it is being used, it may degrade very quickly or over a long period.
 The bottom line is that calibration improves the accuracy of the measuring device.
 Accurate measuring devices improve product quality.

 When a device is calibrated at the factory, the device is factory calibrated.
 When a device is factory calibrated, the manufacturer will ensure the device is properly reading within its designed range and meets specifications.
 This is best for when a user is intending to quickly put a device to work once it has been received.
 This type of service may add a nominal fee and increase the time it will take for the product to be shipped; but, it will also allow the user to quickly put the device to work, offsetting both the cost and time of factory calibration.